-Anti-monarchy group chief arrested at Coronation protest
+Anti-monarchy group Republic's chief arrested at Coronation protest

 - Published